wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-We do have now few additional blocks:
+We now have few additional blocks:
 - `formControlName` - added to match names from templates to the appropriate fields in the controller
 - `formBuilder.group` - creates the form
 - `[formGroup]` - connects the template and the controller

-What are we able to do know?
-We can use e.g. `valueChanges` stream:
+We can now use the `valueChanges` observable:

 ```ts
 // ...